microsoft/vscode-webview-ui-toolkit/src/checkbox/README.md

 ### Form Usage

-Here is an example of the VSCode Checkbox and its various attributes being used in a form.
+Here is an example of the VS Code Checkbox and its various attributes being used in a form.

 ```html
 <form>